-Men’s Health Conditions
+Men’s Health & Urology Care

 As a leader in the field of men’s health, Dr. Wierschem has helped thousands of men with sexual health issues using the latest in medical technology.
 He has devoted his practice to the diagnosis, treatment, and education of men on issues such as ED, BPH, Low-T, and prostate cancer.

 Dr. Wierschem is one of the very few qualified specialists offering this exciting and safe office-based treatment for penile enhancement.
 Patients have come to him from across the country with very satisfying results.